Open Search

 • Providing clinical services – Some social workers specialize in clinical social work, which qualifies them to provide mental health diagnoses and treatment plans.
 What is a clinical social worker?
 Clinical social workers with Licensed Clinical Social Worker (LCSW) accreditation may offer their clients mental health therapy to help them get through difficult situations and develop healthy coping mechanisms.

-• Checking in with past clients – Social workers may check in with their past clients from time to time to make sure they’re still doing well.
+• Checking in with past clients – Social workers may check in with their past clients occasionally to ensure they’re still doing well.
 Social workers may also re-evaluate their clients’ resources to ensure they receive adequate support as their situations change.

 • Documenting their work – Social workers are typically required to document their work to ensure their clients have detailed reports about the support they receive.
 Thus, many social workers spend a considerable amount of their day completing paperwork.